Introducing Honey Stinger

-First impressions and it was a jelly like texture, not too sticky.
-A couple of chews and they were easily digested.
+First impressions and it was a jelly-like texture, not too sticky.
+A couple of chews and were easily digested.
 Not too hard just a nice manageable consistency, ideal when breathing, riding hard when you are trying to fuel at the same time.

 The Pomegranate Passion flavour tasted great, subtle, not too sweet or overpowering.
 I could really taste the pomegranate and it left a fresh after taste in my mouth, contain 100% of your required daily vitamin C quota, it results in a really natural and healthy fuelling option.

 So did the chews work?
 Well within 10 minutes my somewhat tired legs had come round, the wind felt like it had eased and I felt on top of my game.
 Clicking down a few gears, the underlying honey ingredients and substantial 39 grams of carbohydrates had really kicked in, I was flying!

 Arriving home and I felt great, after over 4 hours in the saddle these chews had really worked their magic, a perfect mid-ride, race energy boost.
 They are quick and easy to eat, easy to store in a rear jersey pocket or bento box and feature natural and organic ingredients.
 My only regret was I didn't have another few packets to keep me going on the first 100kms of my ride!